 You do not have to contact your provider to request travel for EPSDT-related appointments.
-If you need help finding local transportation to go to an exam, you may call Early Screening travel with the Division of Health Care Services at 907.269.4575.
+If you need help finding local transportation to go to an exam, you may call Early Screening travel with the Division of Health Care Services at 907.269.4575 in Anchorage, or 888.276.0606 toll-free elsewhere in Alaska.